chase-roohms/kometa-configs/README.md

 # Kometa Configs

-This repository contains a collection of configuration files for use with **Kometa**, designed to manage metadata, playlists, collections, and more for your Plex instance.
+This repository contains a collection of configuration files for use with **Kometa**, designed to manage metadata, playlists, collections, and more for a Plex instance.

+Metadata files are auto updated with new entries when files are imported via the [servarr apps](https://wiki.servarr.com/).

 ## Table of Contents
 - [Overview](#overview)